percona/percona-server/doc/source/diagnostics/slow_extended_55.rst

     The query created an implicit internal temporary table.

   * ``tmp_table_on_disk``:
-    The query``s temporary table was stored on disk.
+    The query's temporary table was stored on disk.

   * ``filesort``:
     The query used a filesort.